goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 ## Sidepots in the Asylum

-When I embarked on my journey in capital markets, I largely did so for money.
-I had a large house that my family lost due to my father’s losses.
+When I started trading, I was in it for money and pride.
+My father lost a lot of money starting a hedge fund and we lost our house when I was a kid.
+I got into trading as some kind of redemption arc.

 My father is a renegade.
 He viewed markets as a way to escape the simulation.
-He wasn’t around much but he did buy us leather jackets and took us all to watch the Movie the Matrix at a formative age.
+He wasn’t around much but he did buy us long leather jackets and took us all to watch the Movie the Matrix at a formative age.

 Once I had money, I sought freedom from control.
-I had to take a lot of abuse from my bosses to learn the arts of trading, and express them in esoteric ways (through - of all things, creating an advertising start up that worked with hedge funds).
+I had to take a lot of abuse from my bosses to learn the arts of trading.

+Eventually I figured out how to combine data, markets, memes, and my own judgment into a cohesive whole and reached financial escape velocity.
 With line of sight to financial freedom, I left these mechanisms of control.

 At this point, I understood that my father’s financial losses - the thing that caused us to lose our home -  came from delusion.
 And so I started viewing markets as a way to ensure your rationality.
 If you do not lose money, you are by definition sane.